ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 If you have not had a chance to give Rock & Roll with Ember.js a read, you should.
 This is one of the most well-written books on Ember.js.
 It's a great way to introduce people new to Ember to the framework's conventions and teach them how to write idiomatic Ember code.

-Using a pragmatic approach of learning by building, Rock & Roll with Ember.js takes the reader through the process of building an Ember application from the ground up.
-Readers should expect to finish the book with a solid understanding of the fundamentals involved in building Ember applications.
+Using a pragmatic approach of learn-by-building, Rock & Roll with Ember.js takes you through the process of building an Ember application from the ground up.
+You can expect to finish the book with a solid understanding of the fundamentals involved in building Ember applications.

 You can find the book [here](https://www.balinterdi.com/rock-and-roll-with-emberjs/).